 You’ll argue now that most of your tech toys must come with access to “the outside” apps.
 It is nothing wrong with that.
 However, you must lock down the data contained in these associated apps.
 You must also limit the amount of info collected by these 3rd party apps.

 On the hardware front, if there is a microphone or a recording camera on your tech toys, you must make sure that the “mute” or “blind” is “ON” by default.
-The parents can rest easy knowing that the new tech toys they have purchased for their little one’s birthday are not listening or watching them.
+The parents can rest easy knowing that the new tech toys they have purchased for their little one’s birthday are not listening to or watching them.

 The app must be accessible from any pre-registered mobile phone or tablet by the parent or the child’s guardian.
-The parent must be able to access the tech toys via the app, at any time and ensure the child’s protection.
+The parent must be able to access the tech toys via the app at any time and ensure the child’s protection.

 The Parent’s Control Panel must have a “reset” button which lets the parents wipe any and all the info the IoT toy has learned with and about the child.

-Let me ask you something dear parent.
+Let me ask you something, dear parent.
 You would not buy a house that does not have a front door, so why would you buy a tech toy for your child, knowing that there is no security in place?